Brand Name Etodolac Common Name etodolac

 What form(s) does this medication come in?

-Each hard gelatin, light grey/dark grey, size No. 1 capsule imprinted "200" contains 200 mg etodolac.
+Each hard gelatin, light grey/dark grey, size No. 0 capsule imprinted "200" contains 200 mg of etodolac.
 Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, lactose monohydrate, stearic acid and talc; capsule: black iron oxide, edible ink, gelatin, sodium lauryl sulfate as a processing aid, titanium dioxide and yellow iron oxide; ink: erythrosine aluminum lake, iron oxide yellow, n-butyl alcohol, propylene glycol, shellac, and titanium dioxide.

-Each hard gelatin, light grey/light grey, size No. 0 capsule imprinted "300" contains 300 mg etodolac.
+Each hard gelatin, light grey/light grey, size No. 0 capsule imprinted "300" contains 300 mg of etodolac.
 Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, lactose monohydrate, stearic acid and talc; capsule: black iron oxide, edible ink, gelatin, sodium lauryl sulfate as a processing aid, titanium dioxide and yellow iron oxide; ink: erythrosine aluminum lake, iron oxide yellow, n-butyl alcohol, propylene glycol, shellac, and titanium dioxide.

 Who should NOT take this medication?